ohorban/xai-compas/README.md

 The intuitive nature, interpretability, and transparency of Decision Trees contribute to their status as a strong model in the context of explainable AI.

 ## Local Model-agnostic Methods
-Once we get to more complicated models such as XGBoost or Neural Netwworks, global interpretabiliy becomes a more complicated task, which is why we need to come up with better ways to intepret the model. **Local explainability** methods explain the behavior of the model at a specific data point (individual prediction). **Model-agnostic** methods can be applied to any machine learning model, regardless of its internal workings.
+Once we get to more complicated models such as XGBoost or Neural Networks, global interpretabiliy becomes a more complicated task, which is why we need to come up with better ways to intepret the model. **Local explainability** methods explain the behavior of the model at a specific data point (individual prediction). **Model-agnostic** methods can be applied to any machine learning model, regardless of its internal workings.
 They don't require access to the model's architecture, parameters, or training data.

 ### LIME (Local Interpretable Model-agnostic Explanations)
 LIME (Local Interpretable Model-agnostic Explanations) is a technique that helps to explain the predictions of a complex machine learning model (the "black box").
 It does this by constructing a **surrogate model**, which is a simpler, interpretable model that approximates the black box's behavior for a specific instance or local region.
 Here's how LIME utilizes a surrogate model: